 Medical software covers a wide range of operations, including patient outreach and revenue cycle support.
 As a result, the system you choose plays a large role in the success or failure of your practice.
 When you’re selecting medical practice management software and EMR systems, there are several important factors to keep in mind.

-The cost of a practice management system varies depending on your needs, the features you select and the size of your practice.
+The cost of a practice management system varies depending on your needs, the features you select and the size of your medical practice.
 Hidden costs and optional features can quickly push up the base price.

 Generally, a unified medical practice management and EMR system costs between $300 and $1,000 per provider per month, not including setup fees, implementation costs or add-on features.
 Some vendors include everything in a monthly subscription, while others offer a la carte menus or tiered pricing plans.